-MESSAGE OF THE DEAN
+MESSAGE FROM THE

+DEAN

-Andrés Pagán, O.D., M.P.H.
-Dean
+Andrés Pagán, O.D., M.P.H.Dean

 I am pleased to welcome you to the Inter American University of Puerto Rico School of Optometry.
-1981.
-Founded in in 39 years the School of Optometry has produced more than 1,300 optometrists from over 27 ethnicities group.
-These number are some of our outcomes of the school's mission "to educate, develop and train, within bilingual environment (English-Spanish) and supported by committed and competent collaborators, a diverse student population from Puerto Rico, the United States and the rest of the world to become Doctors of Optometry".
-Also, our commitment to diversity begins with a promise we make to everyone joining us as a student, faculty, or staff member.
+Founded in 1981, in 42 years our School of Optometry has produced more than 1,300 optometrists from over 27 ethnic groups.
+These numbers are some of the outcomes of the school's mission "to educate, develop and train, within a bilingual environment (English-Spanish) and supported by committed and competent collaborators, a diverse student population from Puerto Rico, the United States and the rest of the world to become Doctors of Optometry."

+Our commitment to diversity begins with a promise we make to everyone joining us as a student, faculty, or staff member.
 That promise of inclusiveness is one of the foundations of our strength as an academic institution.
 We believe that bringing diverse groups together into an inclusive academic community empowers individuals and gives rise to fresh, innovative ideas.

 Beyond our own academic mission, we are involved in numerous community service activities.
-For example, every year, we conduct humanitarian missions to different Caribbean countries, specialty to Dominican Republic, where students participate providing eye exams, glasses and vision care to people from disadvantaged communities.
+For example, every year, we conduct humanitarian missions to different Caribbean countries, especially to the Dominican Republic, where students participate providing eye exams, glasses, and vision care to people from disadvantaged communities.

-For those of you accessing from the United States, Canada, or other countries from around the world, something that these pages cannot convey appropriately is the natural friendliness and warmth of the Puerto Rican people.
+For those of you accessing this from the United States, Canada, or other countries from around the world, something that these pages cannot convey appropriately is the natural friendliness and warmth of the Puerto Rican people.
 Our Island offers plenty opportunities to enjoy its natural beauties, as well as cultural and sports events of all types.
 Feel free to visit us when you deem it appropriate, I will guarantee you will feel like home.
 I hope to greet and meet many of you personally in the near future.